Liriodendron: Species

+Etymology

+The generic name Liriodendron is derived from lirio- meaning lily and -dendron meaning tree.

 Distribution

 Liriodendron trees are also easily recognized by their general shape, with the higher branches sweeping together in one direction, and they are also recognizable by their height, as the taller ones usually protrude above the canopy of oaks, maples, and other trees—more markedly with the American species.
 Appalachian cove forests often contain several tulip trees of height and girth not seen in other species of eastern hardwoods.

 In the Appalachian cove forests, trees 150 to 165 ft in height are common, and trees from 166 to nearly 180 ft are also found.
 More Liriodendron over 170 ft in height have been measured by the Eastern Native Tree Society than for any other eastern species.
 The current tallest tulip tree on record has reached 191.9 ft, the tallest native angiosperm tree known in North America.
 The tulip tree is rivaled in eastern forests only by white pine, loblolly pine, and eastern hemlock.
 Reports of tulip trees over 200 ft have been made, but none of the measurements has been confirmed by the Eastern Native Tree Society.
 Most reflect measurement errors attributable to not accurately locating the highest crown point relative to the base of the tree—a common error made by the users employing only clinometers/hypsometers when measuring height.

 Maximum circumferences for the species are between 24 and 30 ft at breast height, although a few historical specimens may have been slightly larger.
 The Great Smoky Mountains National Park has the greatest population of tulip trees 20 ft and over in circumference.
 The largest-volume tulip tree known anywhere is the Sag Branch Giant, which has a trunk and limb volume approaching 4000 ft3.